Personal Development

 PSHE, RSE and Health

 The school’s open culture promotes all aspects of pupils’ welfare and personal development.
 They have opportunities to learn how to navigate the wider world and keep themselves safe through a carefully planned pastoral curriculum which is delivered by school staff and external organisations.
-Students have one hour a week timetabled with their form tutor which covers PSHE, RSE and Health.
+Students have one hour a week timetabled Personal Development lesson with their form tutor which covers PSHE, RSE and Health.
 RSE and Health education are now a statutory part of secondary education.

 AM Form Time